NixOS/nix.dev/source/tutorials/integration-testing-using-virtual-machines.md

 - A VM named `client` running HTTP client queries using `curl`.
 - A `testScript` orchestrating testing logic between `client` and `server`.

-… using an example Nix expression adapted from [How to use NixOS for lightweight integration tests](https://www.haskellforall.com/2020/11/how-to-use-nixos-for-lightweight.html).
+The following example Nix expression is adapted from [How to use NixOS for lightweight integration tests](https://www.haskellforall.com/2020/11/how-to-use-nixos-for-lightweight.html).

 ## Writing the test